doeunkwon/Hustle/README.md

-# 💸 Hustle
+# ⏰ Hustle

 > The time wallet that keeps you on the go.

 ### Motivation

 At the start of every day, everyone is given the same allowance of 24 hours to spend.
-Time is money, but unlike money, many people unknowingly waste time.
-This is perhaps because there are various tools used to budget and manage cash, but there're no such tools truly dedicated for time.
-Inspired by the movie "In Time" by Andrew Niccol, Hustle is an attempt to materialize this abstract phenomenon and give it the attention that it deserves.
+Time is money, but many people unknowingly waste time.
+While there are various tools used to budget and manage cash, there are very few - if at all - such tools designed to care for time.
+Inspired by the movie "In Time" by Andrew Niccol, Hustle is an attempt to materialize time.

 ### Description

-Hustle's main objective is to separate between time that is free and - for a lack of better word - forced.
-The key functions of the app are: 1. save and lock away time, and 2. spend time on work or school or any other mandatory events and keep a receipt of these transactions.
-Users can peg daily events so that they're aware of how much time is spent on repeating events every day, and spend additional time on other events while keeping an eye on the remaining hours.
-Yes.
-This does sound a lot like a watch.
-But unlike a watch that focuses on how much time has passed, Hustle places the importance on how much of the 24 hour allowance remains and can be used for future opportunities.
+Hustle mimics financial banks by offering two main functionalities: 1. the ability to save and lock away time from strenuous work, and 2. the option to spend time on work or school or any other mandatory task and record transactions.
+Users can peg daily events so that they're aware of how much time is spent on repeating events every day, and spend remaining time on preferred events while keeping an eye on the remaining hours.
+Hustle places the importance on how much of the 24 hour allowance remains and can still be spent on future opportunities.

 ### Notes